Raymond Baxter, Ph.D.

 Dr. Baxter holds a doctorate from the Woodrow Wilson School of Public and International Affairs, Princeton University.

-He currently serves on the Advisory Board of the UC Berkeley School of Public Health and the Boards of the CDC Foundation and Blue Shield of California Foundation.
-He recently served on the Global Agenda Council on Health of the World Economic Forum, and was a member of the Institute of Medicine's Roundtable on Population Health Improvement and the National Academy of Medicine’s Leadership Consortium for Value and Science-Driven Health Care.
+He currently serves on the Policy Advisory Board of the UC Berkeley School of Public Health and the Boards of the CDC Foundation and Blue Shield of California Foundation.
+He previously served on the Global Agenda Council on Health of the World Economic Forum, the Institute of Medicine's Roundtable on Population Health Improvement, the Board of Grantmakers in Health and the National Academy of Medicine’s Leadership Consortium for Value and Science-Driven Health Care.

 Dr. Baxter is married to The Honorable Aida Alvarez, the noted journalist, public servant and business leader.